jsturtevant/memorials/carolyn-van-slyck.md

 2 weeks ago, I was at KubeCon and she was not there, but our close friends were there.
 We made a picture and they send it to her.
 The next day they gave me her message: "I miss you very much".
 I replied I missed her too, a lot...
 Tu vas me manquer énormément mon amie ❤️

 May you rest in peace, your legacy definitively lives on 🦄🌈

+## James Sturtevant

+I feel lucky to have gotten to know Carolyn over the last few months.
+She was so welcoming and brought a wonderful energy to our team.
+She always provided an optimistic outlook and spread her joy to the rest of us.
+She will be missed dearly.